-Likewise, cleaning and re-coating sails can seem like a straightforward job, but do it wrong and you’re looking at an expensive mistake.
+Likewise, cleaning and re-coating sails can seem like a straightforward job but do it wrong and you’re looking at an expensive mistake.
 Sail materials don’t like being creased or left out in the wind, so scrunching them up in a bathtub or hosing and hanging out to dry in the air are no-gos.

-Badly cleaned sails are also liable to losing their protective coating, leaving you wide open to mould and mildew that rots the fabric and lands you in need of a whole new set of sails.
-If a job bigger than simple rinsing needs doing, professional cleaning and surface coat reapplication are a worthwhile investment and leave you plenty of time for all the jobs that you can safely do yourself.
+Badly cleaned sails are also liable to lose their protective coating, leaving you wide open to mould and mildew that rots the fabric and lands you in need of a whole new set of sails.
+If a job bigger than simple rinsing needs doing, professional cleaning and surface coat reapplication is a worthwhile investment and leave you plenty of time for all the jobs that you can safely do yourself.

 Related Articles and Guides